 * Gold, silver, wheat, oil and a vast range of other commodities

 * All major and exotic stock indices, including the FTSE 100, Dow Jones, S&P 500, Dax, CAC 40 – plus many more

-CFD trading means that you gain indirect exposure to the underlying market on a leveraged basis.
-All of the markets on offer can be traded online via your trading platform, at the touch of a button.
+Both CFDs and spread betting mean that you gain indirect exposure to the underlying market on a leveraged basis.
+All of the markets on offer can be traded online, on desktop or mobile, via your trading platform at the touch of a button.